 - The main drawback of IDDFS is that it repeats all the work from the previous phase.

-Forward Search: Looking in-front of the end from start.
+Forward Search: Looking in front of the end from the start.

-Backward Search: Looking from end to the start back-wards.
+Backward Search: Looking from end to the start backward.

-This figure provides a clear cut idea of how BS is executed.
+This figure provides a clear-cut idea of how BS is executed.
 We have node 1 as the start/root node and node 16 as the goal node.
 The algorithm divides the search tree into two sub-trees.
-So from start node 1, we do a forward search and at the same time, we do a backward search from goal node 16.
-The forward search traverses nodes 1, 4, 8, and 9 whereas the backward search traverses through nodes 16, 12, 10, and 9.
-We see that both forward and backward search meets at node 9 called the intersection node.
+So from the start of node 1, we do a forward search, and at the same time, we do a backward search from goal node 16.
+The forward search traverses nodes 1, 4, 8, and 9, whereas the backward search traverses through nodes 16, 12, 10, and 9.
+We see that both forward and backward search meets at node 9, called the intersection node.
 So the total path traced by forwarding search and the path traced by backward search is the optimal solution.
 This is how the BS Algorithm is implemented.

 - Implementation of the bidirectional search tree is difficult.